Harry Brand: Early life and education

 Brand was born in New York to Austrian immigrants Louis Brand, a tailor, and Celia Berry Brand.
-He moved with his family to Los Angeles in 1900, and in 1902 he broke his leg.
+He moved with his family to Los Angeles in 1900, and in 1902 broke his leg.
 Set improperly, he walked with a limp and was in pain for the rest of his life.

 Brand went to Los Angeles High School, where he edited the school paper and served as the treasurer for the debate team.
 He briefly attended the University of Southern California.

 Career

 Brand began his career as a sports writer and editor at the Los Angeles Express.
 Interested in politics, he left the paper to become the secretary to Los Angeles Mayor Arthur "Pinky" Snyder, where he saw to it that the sometimes drunk mayor did not make an "official fool of himself" and had "all the reporters and correspondants keep his greatness in the public eye."
 Brand was then hired by Warner Bros.
 Pictures, where he served as the press agent for Fatty Arbuckle and Buster Keaton, among others.
+(Keaton "had a curious relationship with Brand" and considered him a nemesis; he described Brand as a failed newspaper man "who was addicted to showing (his) boss clippings that appeared in metropolitan newspapers with (a) circulation of 150.")

-In 1925 he was president of the Western Association of Motion Picture Advertisers, which selected the WAMPAS Baby Stars each year.
+Brand was president of the Western Association of Motion Picture Advertisers, which selected WAMPAS Baby Stars each year, in 1925.
 He worked on several films with producer Joseph M. Schenck, and in 1935, when Schenk founded 20th Century Pictures with Darryl F. Zanuck, he hired Brand as the studio's publicity head.
 He played an essential role in the career of the famously abrasive Zanuck; he advised him on "all problems related to his personal contact" with the public and often played 'good cop' to Zanuck's 'bad cop' to resolve disputes with 20th Century Fox stars.